SpenceSellers/ploy.sh/README.md

 Git-based CI/CD so lightweight that it barely exists at all.

 ## How does it work?
 You add your build server as a git remote repository on your projects.
-When you push your code up to the server, ploy.sh runs your build, test, and deploy scripts.
+When you push your code up to the server, ploy.sh uses git post-receive hooks to run your build, test, and deploy scripts.

 ## Installing on your server
     git clone https://github.com/SpenceSellers/ploy.sh.git